klaytn/kips/KIPs/kip-81.md

 ## Specification
 Klaytn Governance Forum allows the general public, developers and governance councils to freely propose and discuss on Klaytn governance items.
 Once Klaytn Square, the governance portal, opens, the on-chain voting will be executed based on the discussion held in this forum.

 The newly implemented governance portal includes the following functions:
 - Ability to propose and vote on a variety of opinions
 - Information about Governance Councils who are working together for the Klaytn ecosystem

 ![voting process diagram](../assets/kip-81/voting_process_diagram.png)

+The foundation will provide 7 days of notice period for voting, providing a time to adjust the staking amount.
+With the start of the voting, the foundation will announce the list of GC members and their voting power.
+GC will have 7 days of the voting period.

 The Klaytn governance voting system is designed based on the following fundamental premises.
 - Klaytn’s major decision-making process should reflect the opinions of as many participants as possible from the ecosystem.